-The Ethiopian Space Science and Technology Institute (ESSTI), is a research and technology institute established in November 2016 by the Council of Ministers, to conduct research and technology development as well as train in MSc and PhD degrees through its postgraduate programs on selected fields of Astronomy and Astrophysics, Space and Atmospheric Sciences,
+The Ethiopian Space Science and Technology Institute (ESSTI), is a research and technology institute established in November 2016 by the Council of Ministers, to conduct research and technology development as well as train in M.Sc. and PhD degrees through its postgraduate programs in selected fields of Astronomy and Astrophysics, Space and Atmospheric Sciences,

 Remote Sensing and Geodesy.

 Since the establishment of ESSTI promising developments have been observed in the research endeavors while efforts in technology developments are lagging.
 The launching of the first Ethiopian Remote Sensing Satellite (ETRSS-1) has been one of the significant steps forward for ESSTI and Ethiopia that stimulated efforts to strive for more ambitious and mega projects in this regard.